Keeks87/Google_search/readme.md

 ## Hints

-- To determine what the parameter names should be, you’re welcome to experiment with making Google searches, and looking at the resulting URL.
+- To determine what the parameter names should be, you’re welcome to experiment with making Google searches and looking at the resulting URL.
 It may also be helpful to open the “Network” inspector (accessible in Google Chrome by choosing View -> Developer -> Developer Tools) to view details about requests your browser makes to Google.
   - Any <input> element (whether its type is text, submit, number, or something else entirely) can have name and value attributes that will become GET parameters when a form is submitted.
   - You may also find it helpful to look at Google’s own HTML to answer these questions.
 In most browsers, you can control-click or right-click on a page and choose “View Page Source” to view the page’s underlying HTML.